Equality (Miscellaneous Provisions) Bill 2024: What Employers Need to Know

 3. Extended Time Limits for Discrimination Claims

 This change acknowledges the complexities involved in discrimination cases, particularly for employees who may need additional time to process their experiences, seek legal advice, or gather evidence.
-The extension aligns Ireland's framework more closely with international best practices, ensuring that victims of workplace discrimination have a fair and accessible redress mechanism.

-4. Stronger Framework for Equal Pay
+4. Strengthened Equal Pay Framework

 Why This Matters for Employers

-✅ Review Job Ad Templates and Recruitment Policies – Ensure all future postings include salary bands and that interviewers are trained to avoid asking prohibited questions.
+- Review Job Ad Templates and Recruitment Policies – Ensure all future postings include salary bands and that interviewers are trained to avoid asking prohibited questions.

-✅ Audit Pay Structures – Conduct internal pay audits to identify and address any unjustified disparities across gender or other protected grounds.
+- Audit Pay Structures – Conduct internal pay audits to identify and address any unjustified disparities across gender or other protected grounds.

-✅ Prepare for Future Transparency Reporting – Medium to large employers should anticipate upcoming requirements for pay gap reporting and salary comparisons by job category.
+- Prepare for Future Transparency Reporting – Medium to large employers should anticipate upcoming requirements for pay gap reporting and salary comparisons by job category.

 Looking Ahead

-At Workwise, we're here to help you prepare, adapt, and lead through these legal changes with confidence.
+At Workwise, we're here to help you prepare, adapt, and lead through these changes with confidence.
 From advisory services to policy reviews and training, our expert team provides tailored support to future-proof your HR function.